 10. Moka Pot Coffee Makers (stovetop)

-That’s it: the 10 major types of coffee makers.
+There you have it: the 10 major types of coffee makers.
 From the most common drip machine to the more unusual Vietnamese phin and Italian Moka pot, there are a lot of ways to brew coffee.
 We hope that this guide helps you find the best coffee maker for your needs.
 And why not try a new method?
 You may be surprised at the delicious results!